Close Show/hide page

 Complex Spotlight Shadow Caster for Papervision3D

 Simulates the projection of shadows coming from a spotlight light source onto irregular surfaces.
 In the supplied example, an animated MD2 model (from Quake 2) is casting a shadow onto the inside of a sphere.
 Supported parameters include shadow color, alpha, blur, falloff and texture map size, as well as position, rotation and field of view.
-This evolves out of the projection work posted previously.
+This evolves out of the previous projection test.

 Usage: